dortania/Getting-Started-With-ACPI/Universal/dmar-methods/manual.md

 ## Preparation

 First we need to gather files necessary to patch our DMAR Table.
-If you've used the `SysReport` Quirk that is included with the Debug version of OpenCore, then you should have a DMAR-1.aml file residing inside your EFI Partition `SysReport/ACPI` folder.
+If you've used the `SysReport` Quirk that is included with the Debug version of OpenCore, then you should have a `DMAR-1.aml` file residing inside your EFI Partition `SysReport/ACPI` folder.
 This is your un-modified DMAR Table that we will be manipulating going forward so make sure to store a copy somewhere on your PC for easy access.

 ## Manipulation

 ### Dropping DMAR Table

-Easiest way to manipulate the DMAR table is to use the GUI program MaciASL, this is a macOS only program.
+Easiest way to manipulate the DMAR table is to use the GUI program MaciASL, this is a macOS only program, which can be acquired [here](https://github.com/acidanthera/MaciASL).
 To get started, you will need to prepare your `config.plist` for deleting or "dropping" the DMAR table.

 ::: tip Delete Code